 Interlibrary Borrowing Service (IBS) enables UC Berkeley students, faculty, and staff (including retired faculty and staff) to borrow materials not available through the UC Berkeley Library.
 Currently materials cannot be borrowed in print formats.

 Annual Reviews publishes more than 30 biomedical and life sciences journals.
-Articles review the current understanding of a topic; set the work in historical context; highlight the major questions that remain to be addressed and the likely course of future research; and outline practical applications and general significance of the research.
+Articles survey the current understanding of a topic; set the work in historical context; highlight the major questions that remain to be addressed and the likely course of future research; and outline practical applications and general significance of the research.

 Publishes unsolicited review articles covering the entire range of the biological sciences.
 Provides extensive introductions to research areas, defines the state of the art, and draws attention to gaps in knowledge.